Al Haynes

-Alfred Clair Haynes (August 31, 1931 – August 25, 2019) was an American airline pilot.
-He flew for United Airlines, and in 1989, came to international attention as the captain of United Airlines Flight 232, which crashed in Sioux City, Iowa after suffering a total loss of controls.
+Alfred Clair Haynes (August 31, 1931 – August 25, 2019) was an American airline pilot who flew for United Airlines for 35 years.
+In 1989 he came to international attention as the captain of United Airlines Flight 232, which crashed in Sioux City, Iowa, after suffering a total loss of controls.
 Having recovered and returned to service as a pilot, Haynes retired from United Airlines in 1991, and subsequently became a public speaker for aviation safety.

 Early life

-Al Haynes was born at 7:20 pm on August 31, 1931 at the family home in Paris, Texas.
-He was the third child to Herbert Clair Haynes (August 17, 1896 – February 15, 1972) and Fannie Temperance Baker (April 12, 1896 – July 30, 1991).
+Al Haynes was born on August 31, 1931, at the family home in Paris, Texas.
+He was the third child born to Herbert Clair Haynes (1896–1972) and Fannie Temperance Baker (1896–1991).
 His father worked as a district manager of a telephone company and his mother was a homemaker.
 By 1940, the family relocated to Dallas, Texas, where Haynes attended Woodrow Wilson High School.
 Haynes graduated from Texas A&M College (now Texas A&M University) prior to joining the United States Marine Corps.
 He became a first lieutenant and was an instructor pilot.
 He served until 1956 and then joined United Airlines, which was his employer for the next 35 years.
 He retired in 1991.